polimi-ispl/icpr2020dfdc/README.md

 ## Getting started
 - Install [conda](https://docs.conda.io/en/latest/miniconda.html)
 - Create the proper environment with *environment.yml*
-- Train and test scripts are in the *scripts/* folder
+- Indexing, train and test scripts are in the *scripts/* folder
 - Notebooks for results computations are in the *notebook/* folder

 ## Datasets